YahooArchive/mojito-pipeline/README.md

 * Client/server side event subscription
 * Error/timeout handling and reporting
 * Easy to use, just requires simple [configuration](#configuration) and the use of [pipeline.push](#api-push) and [pipeline.close](#api-close)

+## Getting Started

+1. Install mojito-pipeline in the mojito application:

+	$ npm install mojito-pipeline

+2. Optional.
+Install mojito-shaker (it is recommended to use [Shaker](https://developer.yahoo.com/cocktails/shaker/) to automatically process assets):
+	$ npm install mojito-shaker

+3. Add or modify a route's configuration to use the PipelineHTMLFrame (see [Configuration](#configuration)).

+4. Push mojits into the pipeline using [ac.pipeline.push](#api-push).

+5. Close the pipeline using [ac.pipeline.close](#api-close), after all mojits have been pushed.

+Take a look at the [example application](https://github.com/yahoo/mojito-pipeline/tree/master/examples/search) and the wiki, which thoroughly walks through how to build this application.

 #API Doc.
 ##Static and runtime task configuration